Neuss: Jewish history

 The Jews later came back, but were ultimately expelled again in 1464.
-The Archbishop of Cologne Ruprecht von der Pfalz visited the city on the 5th of May and met with mayors, aldermen, and the council in an attempt to halt the expulsion, but to no avail.
+The Archbishop of Cologne Ruprecht von der Pfalz visited the city on 5 May and met with mayors, aldermen, and the council in an attempt to halt the expulsion, but to no avail.
 Jews were from now on banned from residing in the city, and from staying overnight within city walls.
 In 1694, Jews were given permission to hold a cattle market in front of the Obertor.
 Facing overdue lump sum payments, in 1704 the city instored a special tax on Jews entering the city known as the Judenleibzoll.

 In 1794 during the War of the First Coalition, Neuss fell under French control, and all discriminatory anti-Jewish laws were subsequently abrogated.
 It was only in 1808 however, in a context of nascent industrialization and population growth, that for the first time in centuries a Jewish family moved to the city: That of the butcher Josef Großmann, who had come from Hülchrath.
 The community slowly rose in number: in 1830, there were around 100 Jews out of a population of approximately 8000.
 The community kept on growing in size throughout the century.

 Jews who moved to Neuss came from surrounding rural areas in the Rhineland, and as a result were more conservative and shaped by rural life than their counterparts in other German cities.
 Popular innovations in the time of the Haskalah such as religious services in German did not take root here: they continued in Hebrew.
 As a general rule of thumb, Neuss Jews were more religious than in other German cities.

 Relations between Jews and Christians were generally good at the time: they lived one next to another, and one could find Christians performing forbidden tasks such as lighting/extinguishing fires in Jewish homes on Shabbat.

 A fracture in this peace took place in 1834 however: In the Niederrhein area blood libel rumors spread around, leading to a wave of anti-Jewish violence: Synagogues were set on fire in Gindorf and Bedburdyck; in Hemmerden, Wevelinghoven and elsewhere fierce fighting took place between vigilantes and hussars.
 Neuss was not left unaffected either, with crowds strolling down the streets chanting anti-Jewish songs, with the epicenter being the poor areas of Neuss around the Viehmarkt.
 This situation lasted for days, until a contingent of soldiers was moved into the city to quell the unrest.